phac-nml/irida/doc/user/administrator/uploader/index.md

 Overview
 ========
 The IRIDA MiSeq Uploader is to be used in conjunction with an IRIDA REST API to store newly run MiSeq sequencing runs in a repository.
-The uploader will scan a directory of MiSeq runs, scan the `SampleSheet.csv` file to collection information about the run, then upload the files to the REST API.
+The uploader will scan a directory of MiSeq runs, scan the `SampleSheet.csv` file to collect information about the run, then upload the files to the REST API.

 The uploader can be run in a single directory mode which will upload individual MiSeq run directories, or in a scanning mode which will look for directories that have not been previously uploaded then send them to the API.